-Publish Annual Report and Proxy Statement

-Hold Annual Meeting of Stockholders
+Publish Annual Report and Proxy Statement Hold Annual Meeting of Stockholders

-In 2020, we engaged with stockholders representing approximately 37% of the Company's outstanding common stock about our environmental, social, governance and compensation practices.
-We also engaged with key constituents across the broader governance community, a sample of which is provided below.
+In 2021, we engaged with stockholders representing approximately 30% of the Company's outstanding common stock about our environmental, social, governance and compensation practices.
+We also engaged with key constituents across the broader investment community, a sample of which is provided below.